At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest research and developments in marine conservation and coastal resilience.
-This will not only help you understand the challenges faced in the role but also allow you to engage in meaningful conversations during interviews.
+This will not only help you understand the challenges faced in the role but also demonstrate your passion and commitment during any discussions or interviews.

 ✨Tip Number 2

-Network with professionals in the marine and environmental sectors.
-Attend relevant conferences, workshops, or webinars to connect with potential colleagues and stakeholders, which can provide insights into the role and the organisation.
+Network with professionals in the marine and environmental sectors, especially those involved in projects similar to CMAP.
+Attend relevant conferences, workshops, or webinars to make connections and gain insights that could be beneficial for your application.

 ✨Tip Number 3